bsc-pm/ompss-2-releases/README.md

 This repository has a different git tag for each of the OmpSs-2 releases that are available.
 The submodules are a link to the different software repositories and they point to the release commit that corresponds to the OmpSs-2 release.
-Concretely, there is a submodule for each of the following projects: Nanos6, NODES, nOS-V, ovni, LLVM/Clang and Mercurium (legacy).
+Concretely, there is a submodule for each of the following projects: Nanos6, NODES, nOS-V, ovni, and LLVM/Clang.

 The sources of the task-aware and Sonar libraries can be retrieved directly from their own repositories, which are listed above.